jenkinsci/subversion-plugin/docs/kerberos-auth.md

 # Prepare and test the domain account

-**Important:** The password for the domain account should never expire/changed, otherwise a keytab must be re-created.
+**Important:** When the password for the service account is changed the keytab file must be re-created!
+It is possible configuring a policy that the password never exipres but this depends on the security policies of your organization.

 ### Linux